jekyll/jekyll/docs/_docs/step-by-step/07-assets.md

 ---
 layout: step
-title: 7.
-Assets
+title: Assets
+position: 7
 ---
 Using CSS, JS, images and other assets is straight forward with Jekyll.
-Simply place them in your site folder and they'll be copied across to the built site.
+Place them in your site folder and they’ll copy across to the built site.

 Jekyll sites often use this structure to keep assets organized:

 ```sh